adao/tonydao.pro/src/_thoughts/2024-01-25-looking-forward-to-the-past.md

 But I didn't like that it was what I did every weekend .
 I didn't like how I felt some mornings after .
 Weekends would roll around and I found myself wishing I had something else to do , but I didn't .
 So I found myself going to that bar , again and again .

-Then one day , I  moved .
-And I began to do the things I'd always wanted to .
+And then , I left — left the job , left the city , and finally began to do the things I'd always talk about doing .

-Still , I romanticize those nights at the bar .
+Still , I think back of those nights at the bar .
 I think of the day I'll come back to that city , have a drink , and go up for a song .
 Chat with the regulars , huddle up at the single table outside and have a smoke with everyone .

 I wonder if it's ideal , looking forward to the past .
 And if I shouldn't be more focused on the future .